MicrosoftDocs/memdocs/windows-365/enterprise/role-based-access.md

 | dataActions | None |
 | notDataActions | None |

-### Windows365 Network User
+### Windows 365 Network User

-The Windows365 Network User role is assigned to the virtual network associated with the ANC.
+The Windows 365 Network User role is assigned to the virtual network associated with the ANC.
 This role allows the Windows 365 service to join the NIC to the virtual network.
 This role is a collection of the minimum permissions required to operate Windows 365 when using an ANC.

 | Action type | Permissions |
 | --- | --- |